MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_manipulationinertiastarting.md

 Occurs when all contact points are lifted during a manipulation and the velocity of the manipulation is significant enough to initiate inertia behavior (translation, expansion, or rotation continue after the input pointers are lifted).

+For more details on this API, please see the the UWP WinRT [ManipulationInertiaStarting](/uwp/api/windows.ui.input.gesturerecognizer.manipulationinertiastarting) topic.

 ## -remarks

 ## -see-also